Steve Morse: Dixie Dregs

 Arista became increasingly concerned about Dixie Dregs' album sales and pressured the band to change their name to simply the Dregs in an attempt to increase the band's visibility in the public eye.
-Unsung Heroes included eight new Morse compositions in early 1981, but the name change did little to address Arista's worries.
+Unsung Heroes included seven new Morse compositions, plus a shortened re-arrangement of "Cruise Control," in early 1981, but the name change did little to address Arista's worries.
 The Dregs felt compelled by label management to add lyrics to their next release, appropriately titled Industry Standard.

 Morse's compositions on Industry Standard began to sound more like his evolving solo work than Dregs' collaborations, and the album received critical and public praise.
 Industry Standard was voted "Best Guitar LP" by readers of Guitar Player magazine in their annual reader's poll that year.
 Additionally, Morse was voted "Best Overall Guitarist" in the same poll, an honor that he would hold for five consecutive years (which ended his eligibility by retiring him into their "Gallery of Greats", a distinction shared only by Steve Howe of Yes and Eric Johnson).
 After fulfilling their commitment to Arista, the Dregs' members, who had tired of touring, disbanded in early 1983.

 In the late 1980s, the group reunited for a tour featuring former members Morse, Morgenstein, Lavitz and Sloan.
 Their return was complemented by a "Best Of" release entitled Divided We Stand.
 Bassist Dave LaRue completed the lineup for a seven date tour culminating in the 1992 live album Bring 'em Back Alive.
-Violinist Jerry Goodman, of the Mahavishnu Orchestra fame, filled in for Sloan, who was frequently absent as a result of his medical career.
-They signed a deal with former label Capricorn Records for their first studio album in years entitled Full Circle in 1994.
+Violinist Jerry Goodman, of Mahavishnu Orchestra fame, filled in for Sloan, who was frequently absent as a result of his medical career.
+They signed a deal with former label Capricorn Records for their first studio album in years, entitled Full Circle, in 1994.